Sisimiut: Population

 With 5,582 inhabitants in 2020, Sisimiut is one of the fastest-growing towns in Greenland, with migrants from the smaller settlements reinforcing the trend.
 Apart from Kangerlussuaq, it is the only settlement in the Qeqqata municipality exhibiting stable growth patterns over the last two decades.

 The gender imbalance is evident in Sisimiut, with men consistently outnumbering women during the last two decades, running from 20% in 1991, to 13% in 2000 and 2010.

 Nearly 10% of the town's inhabitants in 2010 were born outside Greenland, a decline from 16.5% in 1990 and 11.8% in 2000.

 Housing

-Most families in Sisimiut live in single-family houses, most often the traditional colorful wooden prefabricated homes shipped from Denmark, and almost always raised or supported by a concrete foundation due to permafrost.

-In the 1960s, Danish authorities began construction of communal apartment blocks in most towns in Greenland, including Sisimiut.

 Unlike in Nuuk, the modern environmentally friendly construction technologies have not yet arrived to Sisimiut, and in 2010 the existing communal-block district remained in a state of partial disrepair.
 The Qeqqata municipality however is planning the town expansion in the 2010s, with the area north of the Kangerluarsunnguaq Bay reserved for real estate.
-The new neighborhood will bear the name Akia.

 Economy and infrastructure

 Industry and services

 Fishing is the principal industry in Sisimiut, with harvested stocks of shrimps, salmon, halibut and cod.
 The Royal Greenland fish processing plant at the port is the largest within Greenland and is amongst the most modern shrimp-shelling factories in the world.
 In 2008, supplied by 8 boats and the factory trawlers, the plant processed an annual amount of 20,180 tons of shrimp, around 1,680 tons per month.
 This was roughly constant throughout the year, although when fish catches were larger the fish was frozen.
 The plant eventually sold around 6,019 tonnes of shrimp.
 Hunting is also important to some of the local livelihoods, mainly seals, walrus, beluga whale, narwhal, reindeer and muskoxen.

 KNI and its subsidiary Pilersuisoq, a state-owned chain of all-purpose general stores in Greenland, are based in Sisimiut.
 The Pilersuisoq chain operates in all small settlements in the country, as well as smaller towns which are not covered by supermarket chains.
 A range of shops operate in Sisimiut, from chain supermarkets of Pisiffik and Brugsen to independent outlets, also serving supplies to the smaller settlements in the region.
 Polaroil, a liquid fuel distribution company, is headquartered in Sisimiut.
 It employs 70 staff and operates 70 stations in Greenland.
 The headquarters were moved from Maniitsoq to Sisimiut in the late 2000s.
 In 2010 KNI announced plans to also move the operational base of Polaroil from Maniitsoq to Sisimiut, causing protests in the former community already experiencing depopulation.
-Other facilities include two banks, a library, a Post Greenland office and a small hospital/health centre with 19 beds.
+Sisimiut also has a small hospital/health centre with 19 beds.